solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 push container updates very quickly to multi-region load-balanced environments.

+Follow the [Containerizing layers with Docker][54] guide to deploy the application and database.

 ## Azure Container Instances (ACI)

 After application and data layers are migrated to containers, a hosting